 How to pair your Fire TV Stick remote

-If you don’t see either, try removing or replacing the remote batteries and waiting thirty seconds before trying again.
+If you don’t see either, try removing or replacing the remote batteries and waiting 30 seconds before trying again.
 If that still doesn’t work, see the next section for steps to reset your Fire TV Stick remote.

 How to reset your Fire TV Stick or Alexa Voice remote

 Lastly, put the batteries back into your remote and press the Home button.
 The LED light on the remote will blink blue to indicate a successful pairing.
-Note that you won’t see any blinking lights if you use an Alexa Voice remote Lite (the one without any power or volume up/down buttons).
+Note that you won’t see any blinking lights if you use an Alexa Voice Remote Lite (the one without any power or volume-up/down buttons).